Awni00/abstract_transformer/README.md

 ## Usage Examples

 Everything in this repo is implemented in PyTorch as `nn.Module` objects.
-Thus, the implemented modules are compatible with typical pytorch training code, packages like PyTorch Lightning, torchinfo, etc.
+Thus, the implemented modules are compatible with typical pytorch workflows, training code, and packages like PyTorch Lightning/torchinfo/etc.

 The following code demos the creation of a *Dual Attention Transformer* Language Model.